OpenVoiceOS/community-docs/docs/starting_intro.md

 If you installed an image, your device is already pre-configured to start all of the services automatically.

-At the time of this writing, both images use systemd service files to start, restart, and stop each OVOS module.
+As of July 2023, both the Buildroot image, and the Rasbpian image, use systemd service files to start, restart, and stop each OVOS module.

 Typical command to restart the OVOS stack